ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 Changes in the grammar
 ~~~~~~~~~~~~~~~~~~~~~~

-We consider this as an extension to GHC's .
-We consider this as an extension to `Haskell 2010 grammar
+We consider this as an extension to the `Haskell 2010 grammar
 <https://www.haskell.org/onlinereport/haskell2010/haskellch10.html#x17-18000010.5>`_.
 This proposal adds one more production to the nonterminal ``pat``: ::